- Are your surgeons board certified?

-What types of bariatric procedures have Dr. Umbach and Dr. Apel performed?
+What types of bariatric procedures have your surgeons performed?

-Dr. Umbach has a vast experience, performing an average of 1,000 cases per year, with the two most popular bariatric procedures: the gastric bypass and the gastric sleeve.
-As a result, he has successfully dealt with a wide variety of complex cases, including revision bariatric surgery of gastric bypass performed elsewhere.
-Dr. Apel has performed hundreds of cases and is specially trained in leaks and revision cases from other practices, including Mexico practices.
+Our surgeons have vast experience in bariatric surgery, performing an average of 1,000 cases per year, with the two most popular bariatric procedures: the gastric bypass and the gastric sleeve (Safe Sleeve).
+As a result, he has successfully dealt with a wide variety of complex cases, including revision bariatric surgery or gastric bypass performed elsewhere.

 [ top ]